 Spence graduated magna cum laude from Wheaton in 2004 after majoring in American history and minoring in both art history and studio art.
 Spence went on to receive her master's degree in education with a concentration in curriculum and design from Fitchburg State University.

-Karl Mader '12 recently concluded his second season as an assistant coach for both the men's and women's cross country teams and track & field programs in 2014-15.
+Karl Mader '12 starts his third season as an assistant coach for both the men's and women's cross country teams and track & field programs in 2015-16.

 Mader returned to campus after graduating from the college in just three years, receiving his bachelor's degree in international relations and economics with a minor in statistics.
 During his three years at Wheaton, Mader received Rotary Scholar, Trustee Scholar and Merit Scholar honors.